 This website offers a look into the breadth and quality of our programs.
-With seven degrees in over 23 fields of study, we offer a full range of bachelor’s, master’s and doctoral programs.
+With seven degrees in 24 fields of study, we offer a full range of bachelor’s, master’s and doctoral programs.
 Students may study performance (brass, percussion, jazz, keyboard, strings, voice and woodwinds), composition, music education and musicology (music history) at the undergraduate level.
 All of these areas, plus conducting, collaborative piano and music theory, are offered at the graduate level.
 An extensive array of classes and ensembles complements the highly individualized instruction offered throughout the college.
 Students can also take advantage of CU Presents to hear world-class performances, the Entrepreneurship Center for Music to develop the skills and tools necessary to create sustainable careers in the arts, the Howard B. Waltz Music Library that houses one of the largest music research collections in the country, the unique resources of the American Music Research Center and the Musicians’ Wellness Program, designed to increase understanding of the physical aspects of performance and prevent injuries.
 Of additional interest are the Eklund Opera Program that mounts several fully staged operas each year, our extensive community engagement opportunities, the Ritter Family Classical Guitar Program, the world-renowned Takács Quartet’s residency at the college, the award-winning Thompson Jazz Studies Program and the Roser Piano and Keyboard Program.

 Also making studying music at the University of Colorado Boulder so special are the numerous opportunities students are afforded by attending the state’s flagship university and the only member of the prestigious Association of American Universities in Colorado.
 CU Boulder has a proud tradition of research and academic excellence underscored by five Nobel laureates.
-The city of Boulder also frequently acquires top rankings in the arts, education, health, well-being and quality of life.
+The City of Boulder also frequently acquires top rankings in the arts, education, health, well-being and quality of life.
 Nearby is some of the world’s best hiking and skiing, unlimited mountain views and the major urban area of Denver, just 25 miles away.

 With best wishes,